PKelly429/PKelly429.github.io/docs/RTS Prototype/Handling Commands.md

 }
 ```

-In this case the command scriptable object needs to be attached to the script.
+Attach script to our unit and configure the command scriptable object.
 This could also be configured globally (e.g. In a static singleton with reference to all commands).

 ![[20240819214418.png]]

 ### Finished

+This command could now be assigned to multiple units, and easily moved to a new position.

 ![[20240819235121.png]]